VIKAS0804/Getting-and-Cleaning-Data-Project/README.md

-# Getting-and-Cleaning-Data-Project

- a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md

- R script called run_analysis.R that does the following.

-1)Merges the training and the test sets to create one data set.

-2)Extracts only the measurements on the mean and standard deviation for each measurement.

-3)Uses descriptive activity names to name the activities in the data set

-4)Appropriately labels the data set with descriptive variable names.
+This is the course project for the Getting and Cleaning Data Coursera course.

+The included R script, run_analysis.R, conducts the following:

+1-Download the dataset from web if it does not already exist in the working directory.

+2-Read both the train and test datasets and merge them into x(measurements), y(activity) and subject, respectively.

+3-Load the data(x's) feature, activity info and extract columns named 'mean'(-mean) and 'standard'(-std).
+Also, modify column names to descriptive. (-mean to Mean, -std to Std, and remove symbols like -, (, ))

+4-Extract data by selected columns(from step 3), and merge x, y(activity) and subject data.
+Also, replace y(activity) column to it's name by refering activity label (loaded step 3).

-5)From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5-Generate 'Tidy Dataset' that consists of the average (mean) of each variable for each subject and each activity.
+The result is shown in the file tidy_dataset.txt.